oelglad/Project1/README.md

 - `cd` into it and `code .`

 ## Description
- Giphy is something interested and used worldwide on so things for example (texting, instgram.....so on) becuse of that I decide to create an app for user to retrieve a list of Giphy as following:
+ Gif are something interested and used worldwide on so things for example (texting, instgram.....so on) becuse of that I decide to create an app for user to retrieve a list of Giphy as following:
 - It has a search field and a search button for searching for any items or actors name to search over in a Giphy-list
 - It displays a list of giphy returned by the search api call.
 At least the item/element has to be visible